Securing Domain Controllers Against Attack

 Depending on an attacker's preparation, tooling, and skill, irreparable damage can be completed in minutes to hours, not days or weeks.
 What matters isn't how long an attacker has privileged access to Active Directory, but how much the attacker has planned for the moment when privileged access is obtained.
 Compromising a domain controller can provide the most direct path to destruction of member servers, workstations, and Active Directory.
 Because of this threat, domain controllers should be secured separately and more stringently than the general infrastructure.

 This section provides information about physically securing domain controllers.
 Domain controllers may be physical or virtual machines, in datacenters, branch offices, or remote locations.

 Datacenter Domain Controllers

 Physical Domain Controllers

 In datacenters, physical domain controllers should be installed in dedicated secure racks or cages that are separate from the general server population.
 When possible, domain controllers should be configured with Trusted Platform Module (TPM) chips and all volumes in the domain controller servers should be protected via BitLocker Drive Encryption.
-BitLocker generally adds performance overhead in single-digit percentages, but protects the directory against compromise even if disks are removed from the server.
+BitLocker adds a small performance overhead in single-digit percentages, but protects the directory against compromise even if disks are removed from the server.
 BitLocker can also help protect systems against attacks such as rootkits because the modification of boot files will cause the server to boot into recovery mode so that the original binaries can be loaded.
-If a domain controller is configured to use software RAID, serial-attached SCSI, SAN/NAS storage, or dynamic volumes, BitLocker cannot be implemented, so locally attached storage (with or without hardware RAID) should be used in domain controllers whenever possible.
+If a domain controller is configured to use software RAID, serial-attached SCSI, SAN/NAS storage, or dynamic volumes, BitLocker can’t be implemented, so locally attached storage (with or without hardware RAID) should be used in domain controllers whenever possible.